ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### In cinemas date

+!!! info ""
-> The date when the Radarr item was released in cinemas.
+    The date when the Radarr item was released in cinemas.

 - Key: Radarr.inCinemas
 - Availability: movies